 COVID-19 PROTOCOLS: By registering for this event you are agreeing to follow ALL of these protocols:

 -This event has limited capacity.
 Please only register if you fully intend to attend and let us know if you need to cancel ASAP.

 -Participants must maintain 6 feet of distance from one another during the event.

 -Please bring a mask.
 We encourage you to wear it if you're in proximity to others.

-INSTRUCTOR BIO: Buddy Muhler is an amateur astronomer who formerly worked as a science educator at The Franklin Institute.
-He has over 15 years experience operating telescopes and educating the public on astronomy.
+INSTRUCTOR BIO: Buddy Muhler is an avid astronomer, Fairmount resident, and Flyers superfan.
+As a science educator at The Franklin Institute and now at the Academy of Natural Sciences, he has over 15 years experience operating telescopes and educating the public on astronomy.